-The MoJ's complaints and disciplinary processes are managed by a commercial agency and unavailable to public scrutiny.
+NRPSI National Register of Public The Ministry of Justice's language services NRPSI has a transparent The MoJ's complaints and complaints procedure and disciplinary processes are disciplinary process. managed by a commercial agency and unavailable to

 Where would you put your trust: in a contracted commercial language agency focused on delivering a profit to its shareholders or an independent, not-for-profit regulator concerned with protecting the public by maintaining professional standards?